Using the Archives

 The Archives contains the non-current administrative records of the University that are worthy of permanent preservation.

 The collection dates from the establishment of the University in 1874 and includes University Council and committee minutes, Elder Conservatorium records, early student and staff records, as well as a number of private donations that provide an insight into life at the University.
 There are also records from student clubs and societies and related institutions including:

 - Roseworthy Agricultural College

 - the South Australian College of Advanced Education.

 The Barr Smith Library's rare books & manuscripts houses personal papers of members of the academic staff, graduates, benefactors and other individuals and organisations associated with the University of Adelaide.

 The University Archives is open to all University staff, students and the general public.
 An appointment is required to access the collection.
 The University Archives is staffed on a full time basis Monday - Friday, 9.00am to 5.00pm.

 If you are a potential researcher:

-- it is recommended you browse the Guide to the University of Adelaide Archives to discover more about the holdings and determine which records might assist in your research inquiry
+- it is recommended you browse the archives database to discover more about the holdings and determine which records might assist in your research inquiry